nicholasmascioni/nicholasmascioni/README.md

 # 👋 **Hi, I'm Nicholas**
-I'm a computer engineering student at Ryerson University.
-I enjoy writing code in Python, as well as building projects using Arduino, and drawing in my free time.
+I'm a computer engineering student at Toronto Metropolitan University.
+I enjoy programming in Python, building projects using Arduino, tinkering with electronics, and drawing in my free time!